(Potential Reasons) Why You Aren’t Losing Weight

 With T2 diabetes, you have high blood sugar but your cells are still starving for energy (sugar).

-To address this, you have to work on balancing your blood sugar by eating a metabolically-balanced meal.
+To address this, you have to work on balancing your blood sugar by eating a metabolically-balanced meal, which includes plenty of fiber.

-This includes eating carbs, proteins and healthy fats at each meal and snack.
+This includes eating complex carbs, fiber, proteins and healthy fats at each meal and snack.

 Eating properly-balanced meals will help regulate your blood sugar and take care to lower some of your stress hormones like adrenaline, which are caused by imbalanced blood sugar.
 Too much adrenaline blocks your cells from being able to use sugar.